AAEH conference call for papers

 |End Date||Sunday, 1 February 2015, 05:00 pm|

-The Australasian Association for European History (AAEH) XXIV Biennial Conference 'War, Violence, Aftermaths: Europe and the Wider World'
+Hosted by the School of Humanities and Social Science, the Australasian Association for European History (AAEH) XXIV Biennial Conference 'War, Violence, Aftermaths: Europe and the Wider World' will be held in Newcastle in 2015.

 For the first time the University of Newcastle, Australia, will host the 24th biennial meeting of the Australasian Association for European History (AAEH).